hlry/just-tech-news/README.md

 To install dependencies, run the following in your Command Line Interface (e.g., Terminal or Bash):
 - npm init
-- npm install bcrypt
-- npm install dotenv
-- npm install sequelize
+- npm install express sequelize mysql2 bcrypt dotenv

 ## Usage
 Then run the following command: